-EXTRAORDINARY HERO is a new work for the theater by composer/playwright John McDonnell Tierney based on the works of philosopher Joseph Campbell.
-This new work might be better described as a “drama with songs” as opposed to a “musical” in the traditional sense.
+EXTRAORDINARY HERO is a new work for the theater by composer/playwright John McDonnell Tierney based on "The Hero's Journey" and other works by philosopher Joseph Campbell.
+“The mark Hero’s Journey® is used under license (pending) from the Joseph Campbell Foundation (www.jcf.org).”This new work might be better described as a “play with songs” as opposed to a “musical” in the traditional sense.
 The term “Musical” or “Broadway Musical” carries with it a set of expectations: that the work contains engaging characters that sing and dance to appealing songs, and, that all of this should be entertaining.
 Well, we do think audiences will find our characters: Joseph (The Mentor); Sara (The Hero); Vox (The Herald); Bria, Aleeza, Dusty and Quest (The Allies), not only engaging but familiar because the “characters” emerge from deep within the human experience; they are, in fact, archetypes as described by Joseph Campbell.
-And, we immodestly suggest that the twelve original songs, based on contemporary styles and familiar forms, in our “Drama with Songs” are indeed appealing.
+And, we immodestly suggest that the twelve original songs, based on contemporary styles and familiar forms, in our “Playa with Songs” are indeed appealing.
 And, if we do say so ourselves, we think audiences will be greatly entertained, engrossed, amused, occasionally terrified (“The Boogieman is real!”), but never bored.
 So, when we depart a tad from the traditional, we hope you will allow us some liberties.

 EXTRAORDINARY HEROS: In common conceptions, “heroes” are anything but “ordinary,” that is defined as “normal, and commonplace.”
 Heroes are willing to rush into a burning building, jump into a raging river, or engage a terrorist wielding an AR-15 assault weapon to save a stranger thus, we submit, all heroes are “extra-ordinary.”
 Heroic action in the ordinary world is not commonplace, or normal, or ordinary...most people would not do these things when actually faced with dangerous situations.